GD Topic - Monkeypox Outbreak: A Wake-Up Call for Better Disease Surveillance

 GD Topic: Monkeypox Outbreak

-In the competitive world of MBA admissions, the Group Discussion (GD) round holds the answer.
-Apart from the numbers achieved in MBA entrance exams like CATXATSNAPNMAT, and MAH MBA CET, the GD round evaluates candidates on essential skills such as communication, leadership, confidence, analytical thinking, and time management.
-GD is conducted to identify individuals who can effectively collaborate, persuade, and present their viewpoints.
-These are the basic traits that every top B-school values in its future managers.
+Group Discussion round is as important as MBA entrance test.
+Besides numbers achieved in MBA entrance exams like CAT,ย XAT,ย SNAP,ย NMAT andย MAH MBA CET, GD round evaluates candidates on essential skills such as communication, leadership, confidence, analytical thinking and time management.
+GD is conducted to identify individuals who can effectively collaborate, persuade and present their viewpoints.
+These are basic traits that every top Business school values in its future managers.

-Read the below article for a discussion on one of the important current GD topics: the Monkeypox Outbreak.
+Read the below article for a discussion on one Monkeypox Outbreak.

 Check Out: Top MBA Colleges in India